doctrine/orm/docs/en/reference/xml-mapping.rst

 -  column - Name of the column in the database, defaults to the field name.
+-  position - Controls the order of fields in a composite identifier.
+   Lower values come first.
+If not specified, the default value is ``0``.

 Using the simplified definition above Doctrine will use no identifier strategy for this entity.
 That means you have to